micbay/RaceTimerAndController/README.md

         case Active:{
           // If lane is 'Active' then check that it has not been previously triggerd within debounce period. if( ( logMillis - lastXMillis [ laneNum ] [(lapCount[ laneNum ]-1)%lapMillisQSize] ) > debounceTime ){
-            // Set lap display flash status to 1, indicating entry into the flash state for the lane. flashStatus[ laneNum ] = 1;
+            // Set lap display flash status to 1, indicating that racer's lane data needs to be processed. flashStatus[ laneNum ] = 1;
-            lastXMillis [ laneNum ][lapCount[ laneNum ] % lapMillisQSize] = logMillis;
+            // Log current ms timestamp to racer's looping, lap time, temporary que. lastXMillis [ laneNum ][lapCount[ laneNum ] % lapMillisQSize] = logMillis;
-            startMillis[ laneNum ] = logMillis;
+            // log current ms timestamp as start time for racer's new lap. startMillis[ laneNum ] = logMillis;
+            // increase current lap by one (current lap = completed laps + 1)
             lapCount[ laneNum ] = lapCount[ laneNum ] + 1;
             Beep();
           }